Malaysia's Premier Intercultural Training Organization

 Impress Your Global Audience with These 3 Presentation Skills

 Such were the words of Lee Iacocca, the man who was instrumental in the introduction of several successful Ford car models.
 Through this article, we will briefly discuss a few tips that can help you to successfully get your ideas across to a global audience.
-1. Deliver a message that […]
+1. Deliver a message that is simple, clear, and persuasive. […]

 4 Aspects of Body Language – What They May Mean in Your Culture